Issue(s): Quasar #13, Quasar #14, Quasar #15, Quasar #16

 Next up are the Dakamites, appropriate characters to bring Hyperion down since they're also Supermans.

 We see a few more characters in this roundup.
-Starting at eleven o'clock we have Hyperion and the Dakamites, Stardust, the Presence and Red Guardian II, the DC character Starman, Makkari and the Trikons, the Captive, Dragonfly, Mercurio the 4-D Man, the second Bi-Beast, Fusion, Ego-Prime and Quasar, the Ethicals, Woodgod, Alpha and the Futurist, and the Axi-Tun Horsemen.
+Starting at eleven o'clock we have Hyperion and the Dakamites, Stardust, the Presence and Red Guardian II, the DC character Starman, Makkari and the Trikons, the Captive (later Threkker), Dragonfly, Mercurio the 4-D Man, the second Bi-Beast, Fusion, Ego-Prime and Quasar, the Ethicals, Woodgod, Alpha and the Futurist, and the Axi-Tun Horsemen.

 Like i said, despite the characters being something between Easter Eggs and canon fodder, it's pretty awesome to see them all here.